 Goodman Mountain in winter

 Goodman makes for an excellent snowshoeing trip for the entire family.
-Be sure to keep Goodman Mountain in mind if you have never snowshoed before and want a perfect spot to get started.
-This is also an excellent opportunity to introduce kids to the sport.
+Be sure to keep Goodman Mountain in mind if you have done some snowshoeing before and want a to start with a smaller mountain.
 With typical heavy snow and ease of access, this is a popular destination in winter.

 This mountain is not recommended for cross-country skiing.